Skip to main content

 How often can you take fluconazole for a yeast infection?

 Most of the time, a one-time 150 mg dose of fluconazole is all that’s needed to treat a vaginal yeast infection.
 More stubborn vaginal yeast infections may require additional doses, spaced out over several days.
-Other types of yeast infections require different fluconazole treatment dosages; your provider will help you come up with a dosing plan.
+Other types of yeast infections require different fluconazole treatment dosages; your healthcare provider will help you develop a dosing plan.

 How long does it take fluconazole to work for a yeast infection?

-Can men take fluconazole for a yeast infections?
+Can men take fluconazole for a yeast infection?

-The types of genital yeast infections that men get are jock itch and penile inflammation, known as balanitis.
+The types of genital yeast infections that men get are jock itch and balanitis, a condition characterized by penile inflammation.
 Both of these male yeast infections can be treated with antifungal drugs, including fluconazole.

 Browse drugs A-Z: